sshcomsec/privx-terraform/azure/README.md

 ## Description:
-This repo contain terraform code to spin 1 Virtual Machines on Azure for PrivX evaluation purposes.
+This repo contains terraform code to spin 1 Virtual Machines on Azure for PrivX evaluation purposes.
+An Additional VM for PrivX Carrier and PrivX WebProxy can be spin by setting `enable_web` to `true`

 * Postgresql Database : Local on same server